mgebiesheuvel/webapp-serve/readme.md

 1. Run `docker-compose down` to stop all the running containers;

 ## SSH into a running container
-1. Run `docker ps` to get the name of the container.
+1. Run `docker ps` to get the name of the container;
 2. Run `docker exec -it <container name> /bin/bash` to access the container.